-Proliferating trichilemmal cysts are dermal or subcutaneous tumors with squamoid cytologic features and trichilemmal-type keratinisation usually arising in the scalp.
+Proliferating trichilemmal cysts, sometimes known as proliferating trichilemmal tumors, are dermal or subcutaneous tumors with squamoid cytologic features and trichilemmal-type keratinization, which usually arise in the scalp.

-A variety of names have been used for this pathology, including proliferating epidermoid cyst, pilar tumor of the scalp, proliferating trichilemmal cyst, proliferating epidermoid cyst, giant hair matrix tumor, hydatidiform keratinous cyst, trichochlamydocarcinoma, and invasive hair matrix tumor 1.
+A variety of names have been used for this pathology, including proliferating epidermoid cyst, pilar tumor of the scalp, proliferating epidermoid cyst, giant hair matrix tumor, hydatidiform keratinous cyst, trichochlamydocarcinoma, and invasive hair matrix tumor 1.

 Proliferating trichilemmal cysts have female predominance 3,4.